code-Predict/embedBuffer/README.md

 In details, see `main.c`.
 (New dynamic buffer have significantly changed how to embed it, and this is likely to continue. sorry for ambiguous description.)

-## Licence
+## license

-All of code in this repository are published under the MIT licence.
+All of code in this repository are published under the MIT license.